Emmy-Winning Actor Andre Braugher Dies At 61

 The unfortunate news was confirmed by his publicist, Jennifer Allen, via NPR, revealing that he passed away Monday after briefly battling an illness.

-Baugher made a name for himself in movies like Glory, where he shined alongside Matthew Broderick, Denzel Washington, and Morgan Freeman as a free Black man who joined the first Black regiment in the Union Army.
+Braugher made a name for himself in movies like Glory, where he shined alongside Matthew Broderick, Denzel Washington and Morgan Freeman as a free Black man who joined the first Black regiment in the Union Army.

 Then again in Spike Lee’s Get on The Bus, which is about a group of Black men en route on a cross-country bus trip to participate in the Million Man March, and also starred in the legal mystery thriller Primal Fear.